rayyansys/pyworker/README.md

 1. Increment the version number in `setup.py`
 1. Install `twine` and `wheel`: `pip install twine wheel`.
 You may need to upgrade pip first: `pip install --upgrade pip`
 1. Create the distribution files: `python setup.py sdist bdist_wheel`
-1. Optionally upload to [Test PyPi](https://test.pypi.org/) as a dry run: `twine upload -r testpypi dist/*`.
+1. Optionally upload to [Test PyPI](https://test.pypi.org/) as a dry run: `twine upload -r testpypi dist/*`.
 You will need a separate account there
-1. Upload to [PyPi](https://pypi.org/): `twine upload dist/*`
+1. Upload to [PyPI](https://pypi.org/): `twine upload dist/*`

-Enter your PyPi username and password when prompted.
+Enter your PyPI username and password when prompted.

 ## License